hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 ## Features

-It's possible to configure the behavior of certain resources using the `features` block - more details can be found below.
+It's possible to configure the behaviour of certain resources using the `features` block - more details can be found below.

 ## Features